Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/07-Authentication-Sessions-vs-JWT/README.md

 | 1:55        | 0:05      | Intro HW: API Project     |
 | TOTAL       | 2:00      |                           |

 ## Objectives (5 Minutes)

-1. Compare and contrast a cookie-session and JSON Web Token (JWT) authentication.
+1. Compare and contrast a cookie based session and JSON Web Token (JWT) authentication.
 1. Use `express-jwt` to add JWT authentication to an express server.

 ## Overview (25 Minutes)